ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 ## vCenter file-based backup
 {: #solution_backingup-vcenter}

-VMware vCenter Server provides an appliance management user interface and API to export the database and configuration to a file server that uses various protocols.
+vCenter Server provides an appliance management user interface and API to export the database and configuration to a file server that uses various protocols.
 For more information, see [File-Based Backup and Restore of vCenter Server Appliance](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vcenter-server-installation-and-setup-8-0/file-based-backup-and-restore-of-a-vcenter-server-environment.html){: external}.

 VMware documents an example of how you can configure the API to run periodically as a cron job directly on the vCenter Server Appliance.